 #2.
 Improve Meta Tags

-There’s absolutely no doubt about it.
-Meta tags (meta-title and meta-description) provide Google with a strong relevancy signal.
-And in doing so, they help your content acquire better rankings.
+There’s absolutely no doubt about it: meta tags (title tags and meta descriptions) provide Google with a strong relevancy signal.
+And in doing so, they help your content acquire better rankings on the SERP.

 After all, our search behavior is changing.
 Often, we skip the first organic result in lieu of content that promises to deliver on our needs.

-Which would suggest that you could win in search results by analyzing, and then outdoing already ranking pages.
+This would suggest that you could win in search results by analyzing, and then outdoing, pages that already rank.

-For example, using Content Fusion, our AI-powered content editor, I ran a quick analysis of the top ranking pages for the phrase “Florida rentals.”
-Immediately, I see that not a single site there uses this exact phrase in their titles.
-Using it in yours, therefore, might offer an opportunity to gain some advantage in SERPs.
+For example, using Content Fusion, our AI-powered content optimizer, I ran a quick analysis of the top ranking pages for the phrase “Florida rentals.”

-I admit that this tweak works best for specific projects, rather than every page you’ve created.
-Projects such as:
+I admit that this tweak works best for specific projects, rather than every page you create.

 - A new long-form guide you want to use to target a highly competitive keyword.